 I am currently on the academic job market.
 To this end, here is my CV.

-I am travelling a fair bit this semester; here is my itinerary.
+I am travelling a fair bit this year; here is my itinerary.

 I am the TA for Johan de Jong's Commutative Algebra course this semester.
-My help room hours are TBD.
+My help room hours are Mondays and Wednesdays 1-2:30 PM.

 I'm broadly interested in algebraic geometry.
 Some specific things I like thinking about are: